cdot65/pan-os-upgrade/README.md

 Key Features:

 * Automates routine tasks, reducing manual errors and saving time.
+* Connect to firewalls directly or through a Panorama appliance as a proxy.
 * Customizable scripts to fit various network environments and requirements.
 * Extensive interaction with Palo Alto Networks appliances for operations like readiness checks, state snapshots, and report generation.